jonhoo/hanabot/README.md

 ## Known limitations

- - No state is preserved when the bot is restarted.
  - No spectator mode.
  - The emojis are ugly.
  - No support for playing with the rainbow suit.